lamthuyvo/cuny-2025-analysis-niko/README.md

 Each of the spreadsheets contain the following columns relevant to the analysis:

 - 'Period' — The month and year that the data for report was released.
-- 'Value' — The sales for that month in the millions of dollars.
+- 'Value' — The sales for that month in the millions of dollars seasonally adjusted except for March 2025.

 ## Methodology

 The notebook tktktktk.ipynb performs the following analyses:

-#### Part 1: TKTK
+#### Part 1: Cleaning

-- Description of what you did with the data
+- Removed the metadata rows from the raw spreadsheet using Google Sheets.
+- Kept the 'Period' and 'Value' columns.
+- Downloaded that new spreadsheet to add to the data folder to analyze in Jupyter Notebook.

 #### Part 2: TKTK